New Zealand and the Pacific

 Pacific identity

 New Zealand has always been, geographically, a group of Pacific islands.
 As New Zealand’s identity has shifted away from being a distant outpost of the British Empire, it has increasingly emphasised linkages, both cultural and political, with other island nations in the Pacific.
-New sources of cultural inspiration – including those brought by Pacific migrants – have become important.
+New sources of cultural inspiration – including those brought here by Pacific migrants – have become important.

 Special relationships

 New Zealand, economically and politically a minnow in the wider world, is relatively large and powerful in the Pacific.
-Foreign policy towards the Pacific Islands has been driven by a variety of objectives – some of them long-standing, such as expanding trade and capital flows, or strategic considerations.
-Others include the provision of development assistance, opposition to nuclear testing, and the management of post-colonial political crises.
+Foreign policy towards the Pacific Islands has been driven by a variety of objectives – some of them long-standing, such as expanding trade and capital flows, and strategic considerations.
+Others include the provision of development assistance, opposition to nuclear testing and the management of post-colonial political crises.
 There has been an underlying focus on political stability.

 New Zealand retains special relationships with its former colonies.
 The Cook Islands and Niue have ‘free association’ agreements, giving their governments substantial budgetary assistance and the people New Zealand citizenship.
 In 2020 Tokelau remained a non-self-governing New Zealand territory.
 Western Samoa was under New Zealand jurisdiction from 1914 to 1962, when it gained independence.
 Generally, New Zealand has assumed greater responsibilities in Polynesia, while Australia has taken the leading role in Melanesia.